Hydrogen-bonded organic framework

-Hydrogen-bonded organic frameworks (HOFs) are a class of two- or three-dimensional materials formed by hydrogen bonds among molecular monomer units to afford porosity and structural flexibility (Fig. 1).
+Hydrogen-bonded organic frameworks (HOFs) are a class of porous polymers formed by hydrogen bonds among molecular monomer units to afford porosity and structural flexibility.
 There are diverse hydrogen bonding pair choices that could be used in HOFs construction, including identical or nonidentical hydrogen bonding donors and acceptors.
 For organic groups acting as hydrogen bonding units, species like carboxylic acid, amide, 2,4-diaminotriazine, and imidazole, etc., are commonly used for the formation of hydrogen bonding interaction.
-Compared with other organic frameworks, like COF and MOF, the binding force of HOFs is relatively weaker and the activation of HOFs is more difficult than other frameworks, while the reversibility of hydrogen bonds guarantees a high crystallinity of the materials.
+Compared with other organic frameworks, like COF and MOF, the binding force of HOFs is relatively weaker, and the activation of HOFs is more difficult than other frameworks, while the reversibility of hydrogen bonds guarantees a high crystallinity of the materials.
 Though the stability and pore size expansion of HOFs has potential problems, HOFs still show strong potential for applications in different areas.

-Important consequence of the natural porous architecture of hydrogen-bonded organic frameworks is to realize the adsorption of guest molecules.
+An important consequence of the natural porous architecture of hydrogen-bonded organic frameworks is to realize the adsorption of guest molecules.
 This character accelerates the emergence of various applications of different HOFs structures, including gas removal/storage/separation, molecule recognition, proton conduction, and biomedical applications, etc.

 History

-The reports of extended 2D hydrogen-bonding-based porous frameworks can be tracked back to the 1960s.
-In 1969, Duchamp and Marsh reported a 2D interpenetrated nonporous crystal structure with a honeycomb network constructed by benzene-1,3,5-tri-carboxylic acid (trimesic acid or TMA).
+Reports of extended 2D hydrogen-bonding-based porous frameworks can be traced back to the 1960s.
+In 1969, Duchamp and Marsh reported a 2D interpenetrated nonporous crystal structure with a honeycomb network constructed by benzene-1,3,5-tricarboxylic acid (trimesic acid or TMA).
 Then Ermer reported an adamantane-1,3,5,7-tetracarboxylic acid (ADTA) based hydrogen-bonded network with interpenetrated diamond topology.
-Meanwhile diverse works of guest-induced hydrogen bonded frameworks were reported successively, which gradually developed the concept of hydrogen bonded organic frameworks.
-Another milestone in the evolution of hydrogen bonded organic frameworks evolution was set by Chen.
-In 2011, Chen reported a porous organic framework with hydrogen bonding as binding force and for the first time demonstrated its porosity by gas adsorption.
-Since then, numerous HOF structures have been designed and constructed, meanwhile various applications related to porous frameworks have been attempted and applied to HOFs, whose the effectiveness has been proved.
+Meanwhile diverse works of guest-induced hydrogen-bonded frameworks were reported successively, which gradually developed the concept of hydrogen-bonded organic frameworks.
+Another milestone in the evolution of hydrogen-bonded organic frameworks was set by Chen.
+In 2011, Chen reported a porous organic framework with hydrogen bonding as binding force and demonstrated its porosity by gas adsorption for the first time.
+Since then, numerous HOF structures have been designed and constructed, meanwhile various applications related to porous frameworks have been attempted and applied to HOFs, whose effectiveness has been proved.

 Hydrogen bonding pairs in HOFs

 Hydrogen bonds formed among various monomers guarantee the construction of hydrogen-bonded organic frameworks with different assembly architectures.
 The constitution of the hydrogen pairs is based on the structural and functional design of the HOFs, therefore different hydrogen bonding pairs should be selected following systematic requirements.
-The hydrogen bonding pairs generally include 2,4-diaminotriazine, carboxylic acid, amide, imide, imidazole, imidazolone and resorcinol, etc (Fig. 2).
-Assorting with appropriate backbones, in every crystallization condition, the hydrogen-bonding pairs will exhibit specific assembly states, which means the morphologies with favored energy for this crystallization condition could be assembled by the monomers.
-In order to realize 2D or 3D HOFs, monomers with more than one hydrogen bonding pairs are generally under considered: the rigidity and directionality are also in favor of HOF construction.
+The hydrogen bonding pairs generally include 2,4-diaminotriazine, carboxylic acid, amide, imide, imidazole, imidazolone and resorcinol, etc. Assorting with appropriate backbones, in every crystallization condition, the hydrogen-bonding pairs will exhibit specific assembly states, which means the morphologies with favored energy for this crystallization condition could be assembled by the monomers.
+In order to realize 2D or 3D HOFs, monomers with more than one hydrogen bonding pair are generally considered: the rigidity and directionality are also in favor of HOF construction.